didrikwiigandersen/ds-projects/california-housing-prediction/README.md

-# California Housing Price Prediction: An End-to-End Machine Learning Pipeline
+# California Housing Price Prediction

 ## Project Overview

-This project implements a comprehensive, academically rigorous machine learning pipeline to predict median house values in California districts.
-The project follows research-grade standards with thorough documentation, extensive visualizations, and rigorous methodology.
+This project implements a machine learning pipeline to predict median house values in California districts.

 ### Problem Statement

 The goal is to build a predictive model that can accurately estimate the median house value for California districts based on various demographic and geographic features.
-This is a **regression problem** where we predict continuous values (house prices in hundreds of thousands of dollars).

 ### Dataset